Getting ready for an About Death podcast interview

-People are already telling me that they’re finding the courage to start conversations with their parents and partners in ways that they wouldn’t otherwise, just by hearing that we’re doing this podcast series (and we haven’t even launched yet!).
+People are already telling me that they’re finding the courage to start conversations with their parents and partners in ways that they wouldn’t otherwise, just by hearing that we’re doing this podcast series.

 I feel excited and a bit emotional if I’m honest, imagining all of the conversations that could be sparked as this series progresses.

 I never publish anything you’re not comfortable with.
 The beauty of audio is that I can edit it all afterwards and if you want, you can listen to it before I share it.

 There’s no formal preparation required for the interview.
 You can just turn up and that’s completely fine!